 The admission cycle begins in the fall for a February notification date.
 You may begin the admission process at any time, though after the February 1 application deadline, we begin rolling admissions for all applications.
 Financial Aid applications are accepted as early as October 24.

-We hold All-School Open Houses in October, December, May, and July.
-During the months of November through April, division specific programs for prospective students, such as Information Sessions and Take-A-Peek Days are held.
+We hold All-School Open Houses in October and December.
+During the months of November through May, division specific programs for prospective students, such as Welcome Wednesdays and Take-A-Peek Tuesday are held.
 Please visit the Open House page to RSVP for an upcoming Admission event.

 However, if you missed an Open House or are unable to attend, please call the school to set up a tour.
 Our phone number is 203-830-3916.

 All of our Applications for Admission are online.
 Please visit How to Apply to be directed through the application process.

 We do expect to receive a significant number of applications by February 1 of the year of entry.
 We may have some grades where accepted students may need to go into a waiting pool if the application for admission is not processed before February 1.

 Yes.
 There is both a parent and student interview component to the visit.
 Please visit How to Apply to be directed through the application process.

 We begin accepting variable tuition applications on October 24 of the year prior to entry (for example October 24, 2018 for school year 2019-20).
 We require that students who receive a late February admission decision to complete and submit their variable tuition form by February 1, 2018.
 Click here for Variable Tuition Information.

 Parents should expect to have their specific questions answered.
 During our meetings a walking tour of the school is included, a time to ask questions, and most importantly a time to talk about your child.
 As part of the Application process, there are several questions that you will answer directly about your child.